petitkiwi/BikeSeller_Database/README.md

 # BikeSeller_Database
-Database to manage the stocks, sales and purchases of a company selling bicycle accessories.
+Database management project to manage the stocks, sales and purchases of a company selling bicycle accessories.
 This project uses the interoperability between C# and MySQL libraries.

 VéloMax is a company that sells bicycles and spare parts for bicycles.
 This project is a new database to better manage sales and customers.

-The database must allow different management functionalities (creation, deletion, update):
+The database manager allows different management functionalities (creation, deletion, update):
 * Spare parts management and bicycle management.
 * Management of private customers and corporate customers
 * Management of the Fidelio program for individuals, and a discount rate for companies